brettdh/pyinstaller-signal-handling/README.md

 This [TravisCI build] shows the results.
 Curiously, the signals are handled as expected on macOS; the crash manifests on Linux.

+**Update**: further testing shows that the signals are handled correctly on macOS only in the default `--onedir` operation, because the bootloader does not fork.
+In `--onefile` mode (which is now part of the test), the bootloader does fork, and the crash occurs.

 [TravisCI build]: https://travis-ci.org/brettdh/pyinstaller-signal-handling

 ## Running the test